 This post may contain affiliate links.
 Please read my disclosure.

-Fresh vegetables, taco seasoning, beans and little bit of sour cream layered in a pretty dish are turned into a delicious and Healthy Layered Taco Dip that are perfect for any party.
-I make it for every big game or fight night and everyone loves it!
+This layered taco dip has fresh vegetables, taco seasoning, beans and sour cream layered in a pretty dish.
+The best dip recipe for any party, game day or fight night, and everyone loves it!

 Healthy Layered Taco Dip